Ron Kavana: Solo career

 After quitting The Pogues, Woods joined with Kavana and formed a new band, The Bucks.
 This line-up recorded the album Dancing to the ceili band, released in 1994 on WEA.
 The album and the band's live shows were well received by fans and critics, but the group disbanded after a short time.
 Kavana cited lack of label support as a reason, and claimed he "never got a penny" for the album.

-Returning to the Alias Band, Kavana recorded Galway to Graceland (ARK 002) in 1995.
+Re-establishing Alias Ron Kavana with a mostly new lineup, Kavana recorded Galway to Graceland (ARK 002) in 1995.
 The album was self-financed and produced independently.
 Due to financial difficulties it was deleted before getting a full release.